2017 1

 2016 Goulée had a pretty nose with sweet fruit, some spiciness (soil), fine structure, and nice depth and length.
 Well-balanced.
 Really good effort.
 91p.

-2016 Le Marquis de Calon - oaky but with a lot of tasty blackberries, fine complexity, structure and persistent finish.
+2016 Le Marquis de Calon - oaky but with many tasty blackberries, fine complexity, structure, and persistent finish.
 91p.

 2016 Calon Segur - 60% C.Sauvignon, 20% Merlot, 18% C.Franc and 2% Petit Verdot.
 Very fruity, stylish, with big concentration and length, great complexity, remarkable structure and length.
 96p.